 In 2005, the Citrus County Sheriff’s Office School Resource Deputy Unit received national recognition as being a model SRD program.
 A School Resource Deputy (SRD) is a law enforcement officer who is assigned to either an elementary, middle, or high school.
 The main goal of the SRD is to prevent juvenile delinquency by promoting positive relations between youth and law enforcement.
 This program encompasses three major components that allow the SRD to achieve this goal: law enforcement, education, and counseling.

 In 2007, the Emergency Operations Center, specifically the 911 Center, received national accreditation from the Commission on Accreditation for Law Enforcement Agencies’ Public Safety Communications Accreditation Program.
 This achievement is noteworthy because only four other centers in the State of Florida and only 47 centers across the nation have earned this honor.

-Nearly two decades from the agency’s first accreditation, the Florida Corrections Accreditation Commission, Inc. (FCAC) and The Commission for Florida Law Enforcement Accreditation, Inc. (CFA) reaccredited the CCSO in October of 2019.
-Eleven agencies reaccredited by the Commissions earned their Excelsior status, to include the CCSO.
+Nearly two decades after the agency’s first accreditation, the Florida Corrections Accreditation Commission, Inc. (FCAC) and The Commission for Florida Law Enforcement Accreditation, Inc. (CFA) reaccredited the CCSO in October of 2019.
+Eleven agencies reaccredited by the Commissions earned their Excelsior status, including the CCSO.
 Excelsior status is awarded after five successful reaccreditations without conditions.

 Fallen Deputy Sheriffs

-The memorial will represent and remember our fallen colleagues, whose lives were unfortunately lost in the line of duty.
-Once this project is completed, the names of those who gave their lives while serving Citrus County will be forever memorialized in this monument.
-To date, the following fallen officers’ names will be inscribed on this monument:
+The names of those who gave their lives while serving Citrus County will be forever memorialized in this monument.
+To date, the following fallen officers’ names are inscribed on this monument: